marychellecarreon/learning-typescript/README.md

 ## What is Typescript?
   - a statically typed superset of Javascript that compiles to plain JS.

-### Here is the sample of snippet of code exerpted from
+  Here is the sample of snippet of code exerpted from the Typescript website video https://channel9.msdn.com/Events/Build/2017/B8088/

 ### On the terminal,